SamuelWorkman/papertools/README.md

 ## To Do

-- [ ] Adjust adjustments for caption font and figure placement to the pdf template.
+- [ ] Adjust `TeX` header for caption font and figure placement to the pdf template.